THE DONKEY SKIN TRADE

 WHAT IS EJIAO?

 The skins of donkeys have been used as a traditional Chinese medicine called "ejiao" for thousands of years.
 Ejiao (eh-gee-yow) is a hard gel that's used in food and drinks, or in beauty products such as face creams.
-Believed to improve blood circulation, ejiao is also used as a blood tonic by people with anaemia, low blood cell counts or reproductive problems.
+Although there is no science-backed support on its efficacy, it's believed to improve a variety of conditions such as bleeding, dizziness, insomnia and dry cough.

 With the recent surge in popularity, the ejiao worldwide market is estimated to be worth over $25 billion.
 With no alternative formulations being offered by manufacturers, it's consumer demand and profiteering that's fueling the massacre of donkeys around the globe.